SAT Guide for The New SAT Test

 Up to this point, college admissions have seen grades, scores, and lists of activities.
 But those things aren’t going to show them all the times your student stayed up past 2 a.m. to finish a history paper or capture the hours your student labored over that student government presidential speech.
 The way they can get some of that color is through recommendations from their educational and extracurricular mentors.
 These are the people who know your student the best in their respective settings and will be able to share their view into your student’s busy life.

 But beware!
-What a recommender says about a student can be just as important as what is not said.
+What a professional says about a student can be just as important as what is not said.
 That is why it is imperative that students do not find the most famous person they know to write them a recommendation.
 Just because your child worked at the White House one summer doesn’t mean that President Obama should write his recommendation (unless your kid has been shooting some presidential hoops with him).
 While it’s tempting to choose the “biggest fish” your student knows, it’s better to stick with the one who knows your student the best.

 Phew, almost there!
 The next part of the application is where your student gets to share who they are with admissions.
 Most colleges accept the Common App, which makes it easy for students to send their applications to multiple colleges.
 Included in the application are writing supplements required by specific schools and an essay that goes to every school.